 Carat is the "C" that most people already know.
 This term refers to the carat weight or size of a diamond.
 The higher the number of carats, the bigger the stone.
 Alone, carat weight does not determine the value of a diamond.
 Two, three-carat diamonds can differ widely in price and value when the other "C's" are taken into consideration.

 As well, the shape of the diamond impacts how large a diamond appears.
 For example, a one-carat marquise or pear-shaped diamond may appear larger than a round or princess shaped diamond.
 This is primarily due to the pear and marquise shape spreading out the weight.

 Types of Diamonds

 Yehuda Diamonds, Royal Created Diamonds, and Belgium Diamonds

 Here at Appelt's, we believe that good value is never found in low-quality jewellery.
 This is why we offer a variety of options for diamonds to ensure that you get a piece of jewellery that will make you smile and sometimes take your breath away, while providing you with fantastic value.

 What are Royal Created Diamonds?

 Royal Created Diamonds are diamonds that have been grown in a lab.
 These diamonds are physically, chemically, and optically identical to mined diamonds, except that they were created in a lab, not found in a mine.
 Created diamonds are identical in appearance that not even a jeweller can tell the difference.
 It is important to remember that lab-grown diamonds are real diamonds.

-As well, Royal Created Diamonds are always larger than their mined counterparts because created diamonds are grown in a more efficient shape meaning less of that precious carat weight is lost.
+As well, Royal Created Diamonds are often larger than their mined counterparts because created diamonds are grown in a more efficient shape, meaning less of that precious carat weight is lost.